OoDeLally/anki-add-hooks-userscripts/README.md

 2- Compile it to `hooks/myscript_hook.user.js` using **FIXME**

-3- Make a pull-request if you think it can be usefull for other people.
+3- Make a pull-request if you think it can be useful for other people.